FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 ### WebComponentsReady

-The `WebComponentsReady` event is fired when all FACT-Finder Web Components are ready to use.
+The `WebComponentsReady` event is fired when all FactFinder Web Components are ready to use.

-All FACT-Finder Web Components are unknown to the browser until the JavaScript is loaded and each Web Component is registered and upgraded.
+All FactFinder Web Components are unknown to the browser until the JavaScript is loaded and each Web Component is registered and upgraded.
 This means no functions, attributes or behaviors are working until an element is upgraded.

 > Caution